johnrnelson/api-puppy/README.md

 ** READ THE [README's](Notes)!  :-)

-# MySQL
-Make sure you have a file called `mysql.json` in the `DATA/SECRET` folder!
-Example:

-    {
-        "host": "127.0.0.1",
-        "port": 3306,
-        "user": "mydbuser",
-        "password": "mypassword",
-        "database": "asset-inventory"
-    }

-Get and ID and PASSWORD from a system admin.
-Open an issue on github if need be.

 ## TODO
 This is quick running to do list of items that should be moved to the github issues list.